Standardisation and patents: problems and policy options

 Bruegel together with the Association for Competition Economics (ACE), is hosting an event on standardization and SEP licensing.

 Standardisation, standard-setting organisations and standard-essential patents have been the subject of considerable discussion and debate in both academic and policy circles.
-At this event which is co-organized with the Association for Competition Economics (ACE), Pierre Régibeau will present his recent study, which assesses problems related to the standardization process and consider a number of policy options that might help alleviate these problems.
-His presentation will be followed by panel discussion on the associated challenges and their potential solutions.
+At this event which was co-organized with the Association for Competition Economics (ACE), Pierre Régibeau presented his recent study, which assesses problems related to the standardization process and consider a number of policy options that might help alleviate these problems.
+His presentation was followed by panel discussion on the associated challenges and their potential solutions.

 Check-in and lunch

 Pierre Regibeau, Vice President, Charles River Associates, London